Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Kelly starts for the first time this season for the Diamondbacks.
+- Bumgarner makes his first start of the season for the Diamondbacks.

-- The 34-year-old righty started and threw six innings in his last appearance on Wednesday, Oct.
-5 against the Milwaukee Brewers.
+- The 33-year-old left-hander started and threw six innings when he last appeared on Thursday, Sept.
+22 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.